-We’ve already had a mini-introduction to alternative dispute resolution (ADR) from our expert business dispute solicitors, but you may still be wondering about the finer details.
-We have put together this article so that you can find out more about the pros and cons of the different methods of ADR for resolving your business dispute in the form of a broad overview, and so that you can learn about how each type of ADR works in practice.
+We have put together this article so that you can find out more about the pros and cons of the different methods of alternative dispute resolution for resolving your business dispute in the form of a broad overview, and so that you can learn about how each type of ADR works in practice.

 Here we’ll be covering the following topics:

 Why should you choose ADR over litigation?

 It come as no surprise to hear that going to court is a very expensive process.
 In addition to court fees, you will also have to pay the fees of your solicitors, barristers and (very often) technical experts as well.
 If you lose in court, you can expect to be liable for your opponent’s professional fees and other costs.
 Even if you end up winning, you will have funded the costs up until that point and will only recover a proportion of those costs, even if your opponent can afford to pay them.
 In other words, litigation can be expensive whether you win or lose.